 If you already have an IUD or IUS and wish to replace it, you must ensure you avoid any unprotected sex in the 7 days prior to your appointment.

 The majority of women can book directly into an IUD/IUS fitting appointment.
-We recommend having a pre-insertion appointment to discuss the procedure with a doctor or nurse if:
+We recommend having a pre-insertion telephone appointment to discuss the procedure with a clinician, especially if any of the following apply to you.

-- You have not fully understood the information above and wish to discuss it with a doctor or nurse in person
+You have not fully understood the information above and wish to discuss it with a doctor or nurse

 Having an IUD/IUS removed